Why Safari is blocking trackers?

 Significant data breaches have pervaded the news recently.
 As a result, many people are asking for more control over how their personal data is used online.

-Thankfully, Google has created a new tracking code that overcomes the Safari block and aligns with Apple’s recommendations for ad attribution.
+Thankfully, Google has created a new tracking code that overcomes the Safari ITP and aligns with Apple’s recommendations for ad attribution.

 Therefore, you need to update your AdWords tracking code to continue recording website conversions accurately.

 The new block means that third-party cookies that track users across sites can only be used for 24 hours after a website visit through Safari.

 After 24 hours, cookies can only be used by the website for user-friendly log-in purposes.
 After 30 days from visiting the website, the user’s cookies will be completely removed.

 What is the Impact on Safari AdWords Tracking & Conversion Reporting?

 If users don’t convert within 24 hours of visiting a website from an AdWords campaign, the conversion attribution will be lost.
 With Safari accounts accounting for a large proportion of website traffic, this will prevent advertisers from accurately attributing conversions.

 Without updating your AdWords tracking code, it will be difficult to know the true value of AdWords campaigns.